View Arthur Knehans's Obituary on emissourian.com and share memories

 |

+Arthur is survived by one son, Bill Knehans and wife Kimberly, Owensville; niece, Debra Bliss and husband Kirby, Union; and nephew, David Scholl, Owensville.

+He was preceded in death by his wife, Sandra; parents; and one sister, Jeanette Scholl.

-A memorial service for Arthur Knehans, 79, Beaufort, will be Saturday, June 1, at 11 a.m. at St. John Lutheran Church, Beaufort.
+Visitation will be held Saturday, June 1, from 9 to 11 a.m. at St. John's Lutheran Church, Beaufort.

+A memorial service will follow at 11 a.m., also at the church, with Pastor Marty Springer officiating.